Life on Mars by Frank Thomas Smith

 "You see? he's nuts about cousins, even wrote a novella about them.
 Didn't he go to your bar mitzvah?"

-"Nah, my old man didn't think he was a serious enough Jew, likes Rudolf Steiner and all."
+"Nah, my old man didn't think he was a serious enough Jew, likes Rudolf Steiner and all, Gene insisted."

 "So what?
 Lots of Jews like Rudolf Steiner."

 "Not my old man.
-Besides, he probably wouldn't believe us anyway."
+Besides, Below probably wouldn't believe us anyway."

 Us? including me?
 I was still around because I was so attracted to Nuria.
 If she hadn’t been there I’d have been long gone.
 He had a point though, so I needed another inspiration.
 "Where's you phone'" I asked.

 I called Shorty Jameson, another lab assistant, who was working on his doctorate and was sort of a genius in genetics.
 "Shorty," I said, "what would the genetic makeup of someone from another planet look like?"